 I’m wondering if you’ve ever thought what reconciliation might look like?
 What would be different?
 What would be better?
-These are important questions not just for me, but for all of us, because we don’t know what a reconciled Australia looks like.

 As an adult visiting my hometown, it doesn’t ring of the same innocence and joy as it did when I was younger, or at least as it does in my memory.
 There is a shift happening in many communities - not just rural or remote ones.
 It’s something that is happening on even the smallest of scales.
 Our school communities, friendship groups even - they are different places as adults.
 They are filled with complexity and things to navigate, politics and emotions.
 For many people, both Aboriginal and Non-Aboriginal, this becomes our reality.